TechnologyScholarship/math-playground/documentation/documentation.md

 - Some hints could be given on how to use the UI, as it can be quite unclear on what to do on first glance.
 - Sometimes actions can have an effect that may feel unintuituve to a user (e.g. square-rooting both sides introducing a plus or minus).
 Such situations should have some kind of information card giving a more in-depth explaination of what is occuring.
-- The color themes are neat, but there should be some toggle to switch between them at user will, as many users are unaware of the configuration they can make within their system/browser settings.

 ### Changes to make

 - Scroll- and button-based action term tweaking should tweak the first number found *anywhere* within the expression, not just at the beginning.
-- Dark mode theme toggle.
 - UI popovers to give a tutorial on how to use the page
 - UI popovers to give further information on some unintuitive situations which may need explaination